MazeMap/URL-API/URL-API.md

 Defining a view
 ---------------
 To override the default center point of the view, use the `viewtype` and `view` parameters.
-They follow the same syntax as the POIs, where the value of `viewtype` defines the format expected by the `view` parameter:
+They follow the same syntax as the POIs, where the value of `viewtype` defines the format expected by the `view` parameter.

 ```
 viewtype=poi&view=<MazeMap POI ID>